 It's also a good idea to read the comments and timeline posts made by others on the company's Facebook page, just in case any workers have mentioned anything publicly about the job.

-#8 – Do a search for the company on Glassdoor and the BBB.
-Glassdoor is fantastic for figuring out if a company is legit or not because employees are allowed to post reviews, salaries, etc. anonymously.
-If the company has a profile on Glassdoor and it looks like people have shared information about working there, that's a good sign the company is for real.
+If the company has a profile on Glassdoor and/or Indeed and it looks like people have shared information about working there, that's a good sign the company is for real.

 And as stated above, it's always a good idea to check and see if the company is listed on the BBB and if they have any complaints against them there.

 9 – Do Another Google Search With the Company Name Followed by the Word “Scam”

 Do a Google search on the company followed by the word “scam.”